sun-jiao/sun-jiao.github.io/_posts/2025-06-04-agab-and-mechanical-idealism-en.md

 Under my definition, transgender is essentially about the ego feeling discomfort with and resisting externally imposed "social gendering" patterns.
 The resistance can manifest in myriad ways, from overt political activism to deeply personal, internal acts of self-definition and emotional negotiation.
-It is the ongoing work of carving out an authentic psychic space.

 ASAB/AGAB itself is just a part of the "social gendering pattern."
 The source of oppression is an externally imposed, artificially constructed social norm, not the word written on a birth